rapid7/metasploit-framework/GSoC-2021-Project-Ideas.md

 ## Enhance Metasploit Framework

+### Retain active status of authentication tokens

+Many testing techniques interacting with web servers such as `XSS` rely on ensuring authenicatin obtained on a target be kept active.
+A mechanism for regstering and maintaining open authentications identified during a test for the duration of the console session may provide an additional utility to enable more modules to target techniques that need valid authentication to be maintained.
+One such authentication token would be data retained in a cookie for web service.
+This project would lay the groundwork for registering gathered or generated authenticaion against a target to be refreshed and sustained until a console exits, or in some cases across console restarts.

 ### Improving post-exploit API to be more consistent, work smoothly across session types

 The Metasploit post-exploitation API is intended to provide a unified interface between different Meterpreter, shell, powershell, mainframe, and other session types.
 However, there are areas where the implementation is not consistent, and could use improvements: